rohan843/isc2-cc-cert-notes/README.md

 **Confidentiality**: Providing authorized access to information, and preventing its improper disclosure.

 **Integrity**: A property of information, where it is kept and used in a way that it is accurate, complete, internally consistent, and useful.

+**Availability**: Systems and data must be available when the users need them.